 No previous rock climbing experience is necessary to ascend the Via Ferrata.
 Get this checked off your bucket list now and take the whole family!

 Unfortunately, due to limitations on the lanyards that connect you to the Via Ferrata system, we cannot accept guests over 240 lbs.

 How long does it take?

 The approach hike takes about 45 minutes.
-An average Via Ferrata tour ranges from 2 to 5 hours depending on the group size, speed of ascent, and whether we choose half or full-day.
+An average Via Ferrata tour ranges from 2 to 5 hours depending on the group size, comfort at heights, and speed of ascent.

 How safe is the Via Ferrata?

 Like rock climbing, the Via Ferrata has inherent risks that are different from normal day to day living.
 KMAC works to minimize these risks through guide training and proper equipment management.
 That said, if Via Ferrata participants are attentive and focus on their respective responsibilities within the group the risks involved are very low-safer than driving we always say.

 Can I get off the Via Ferrata once I’ve started the climb?

 Yes.
 There are several escape points on the Via Feratta, should you decide you do not want to continue.

 I’m scared of heights, should I climb the Via Ferrata?